Kometa-Team/Kometa/docs/config/anidb.md

 ![AniDB Add Client](anidb-2.png)

-6. Come up with and enter a unique to AniDB Client Name, select `HTTP API` in the API Dropdown, and put `1` for Version.
+6a.
+Come up with and enter a unique to AniDB Client Name 6b.
+Select `HTTP API` in the API Dropdown
+6c.
+Put `1` for Version.

 ![AniDB Client Page](anidb-3.png)